 The environments where non-volatile memory devices are used can be very noisy.
 No SPI device can operate correctly in the presence of excessive noise.
-To help combat this, the M45PE16 boasts the following data protection mechanisms:
+To help combat this, the M45PE80 boasts the following data protection mechanisms:

-- Power-on reset and an internal timer (t{PUW}) can provide protection against inadvertent changes while the power supply is outside the operating specification. - Program, erase and write instructions are checked that they consist of a number of clock pulses that is a multiple of eight, before they are accepted for execution. - All instructions that modify data must be preceded by a write enable (WREN) instruction to set the write enable latch (WEL) bit.
-This bit is returned to its reset state by the following events: - Power-up - Reset (Reset) driven Low - Write disable (WRDI) instruction completion - Page write (PW) instruction completion - Page program (PP) instruction completion - Page erase (PE) instruction completion - Sector erase (SE) instruction completion - The hardware protected mode is entered when Write Protect (W) is driven Low, causing the first 256 pages of memory to become read-only.
-When Write Protect (W) is driven High, the first 256 pages of memory behave like the other pages of memory - In addition to the low power consumption feature, the deep power-down mode offers extra software protection from inadvertent write, program and erase instructions while the device is not in active use.
+- Power-On Reset and an internal timer (t{PUW}) can provide protection against inadvertent changes while the power supply is outside the operating specification. - Program, Erase and Write instructions are checked that they consist of a number of clock pulses that is a multiple of eight, before they are accepted for execution. - All instructions that modify data must be preceded by a Write Enable (WREN) instruction to set the Write Enable Latch (WEL) bit.
+This bit is returned to its reset state by the following events: - Power-up - Reset (RESET) driven Low - Write Disable (WRDI) instruction completion - Page Write (PW) instruction completion - Page Program (PP) instruction completion - Page Erase (PE) instruction completion - Sector Erase (SE) instruction completion - The Hardware Protected mode is entered when Write Protect (W) is driven Low, causing the first 256 pages of memory to become read-only.
+When Write Protect (W) is driven High, the first 256 pages of memory behave like the other pages of memory - The Reset (Reset) signal can be driven Low to protect the contents of the memory during any critical time, not just during Power-up and Power-down. - In addition to the low power consumption feature, the Deep Power-down mode offers extra software protection from inadvertent Write, Program and Erase instructions while the device is not in active use.